Graph States and the Variety of Principal Minors: Orbits in induced by the action

 We are interested in understanding how this action translates onto the symplectic polar space $\cal W(2n-1,2)$, in particular onto $\cal I^n$, via the correspondence \eqref{Pauli-I^n}.

 \begin{obs} We have to underline that the translated action on $\cal W(2n-1,2)$ will depend on the choice of coordinates we take in $\mathbb P_2^{2n-1}$.
-In the following we will work with the choice of coordinates \eqref{articlecoordinates} together with the symplectic form $J$, but at the end we will resume all results with respect to the choice of coordinates in \eqref{lessoncoordinates} and the symplectic form over $\mathbb F_2$
+From now on we will work with the choice of coordinates \eqref{articlecoordinates} together with the symplectic form $J$, but all the results also hold with respect to the choice of coordinates in \eqref{lessoncoordinates} and the symplectic form over $\mathbb F_2$

 \end{obs}